EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Acknowledgments

-The authors want to thank Jim Schaad and Ilari Liusvaara for reviewing intermediate versions and for contributing many concrete proposals incorporated in this version.
-We are also greatful to Ludwig Seitz for reviewing previous versions of the draft.
+The authors want to thank Dan Harkins, Ilari Liusvaara, Jim Schaad and Ludwig Seitz for reviewing intermediate versions of the draft and contributing concrete proposals incorporated in this version.
+We are especially indebted to Jim Schaad for his continuous reviewing and implementation of different versions of the draft.

 TODO: This section should be after Appendices and before Authors' addresses according to RFC7322.